The following individuals are responsible for the selection and monitoring of external asset managers:

 During aberrant market conditions, WII may temporarily elect to suspend rebalancing back to the pre-specified mix.
 WII will resume rebalancing once market conditions have improved.
 MAF-I residual cash is invested in the Short Term Investment Fund - I Series (STIF-I).

-All investments carry some degree of risk that will effect the value of the Fund's holdings, its investment performance and the price of its units.
+All investments carry some degree of risk that will affect the value of the Fund’s holdings, its investment performance and the price of its units.
 As a result, loss of money is a risk of investing in the Fund.
-MAF-I is subject to the following principal investment risks: market risk, investment style risk, security-specific risk, credit risk, country risk, currency risk, deflation risk, derivatives risk, interest rate risk, and liquidity risk.
+MAF is subject to the following principal investment risks: market risk, investment style risk, security-specific risk, credit risk, country risk, currency risk, deflation risk, derivatives risk, interest rate risk, prepayment risk and liquidity risk.